 Ask yourself, “If I could get someone to say one thing about my business, what would it be?”
 If you can’t answer that quickly, it’s time to improve or sharpen your offerings and/or customer experience.

-Let me take this a little further and touch on a very important issue for you to understand.
 Some word-of-mouth advertising will focus on what you provide — your product or service.
 “Burger Town has absolutely the best burgers in town!”
 At the same time, how you treat your customers will also be a major focus in word-of-mouth advertising.
 “The atmosphere and wait staff at Burger Town are incredible!”